 - Dispute journals will be different for Allocation chargebacks.

-- New dispute reason codes and respective defense reason codes will be visible in the Disputes section of the Customer Area.
+- New dispute reason codes and respective defense reason codes will be visible in the Customer Area > Risk > Disputes.

 Which indicator on the dispute can be used to know that it falls under VCR?